 How do I know whether I have a case for medical malpractice?

-Patients who are concerned that their doctor made a mistake in their care, are encouraged to meet with a medical malpractice lawyer in Bangor, ME.
+Patients who are concerned that their doctor made a mistake in their care, are encouraged to meet with a medical malpractice lawyer.
 It is important to note that just because a treatment had gone south doesn’t mean that it automatically constitutes as a medical malpractice claim.
 Some procedures simply come along with risks that a patient is informed of prior to it being performed.
 However, if a doctor made an error which led to a patient’s harm, then he or she could have the foundation for legal action.
 Examples of common medical malpractice cases include:

 - Emergency room mistakes

 - Failing to detect abnormalities in the fetus

 - Misreading results for lab work, ultrasounds, x-rays, MRIs, etc.

 - Tools or other foreign objects being left in a patient’s body during surgery

 - Failing to diagnose correctly a patient’s illness

 - Failing to identify and address an emergency condition

 - Prescription medication errors (in type of drug or dosage)